taylorferran/MultisigWallet/README.md

 - [ ] Verified contract on main net

-The only function not tested is the default solidity fallback function.
+The only function not tested is the default solidity fallback function

 |---------------|----------|----------|----------|----------|----------------|
 |File           |  % Stmts | % Branch |  % Funcs |  % Lines |Uncovered Lines |